-The concept of group interviews, or "cattle calls" as I like to call them, is not new and seems to be used frequently by airlines, chiropractic practices, and of course, reality TV show casting.
-However, Southwest Airlines has found more ways to control the interview.
+The concept of group interviews -- or "cattle calls" as I like to call them -- is not new and seems to be used frequently by airlines, chiropractic practices, and of course, reality TV show casting.

-In this case, the interview is referred to as an audition, which seems common enough, but Southwest has elevated it to an art by evaluating issues that most job seekers would otherwise ignore.
-Quite simply, in the audition, everything a candidate does and says from the minute they call for an application to the end of the group interview is being scrutinized.
+In this case, the interview is referred to as an audition, which seems common enough, but employers like Cold Stone Creamery and Southwest Airlines have elevated it to an art by evaluating issues that most job seekers would otherwise ignore.

 Paying attention, operating with courtesy and professionalism at all communication points, and recognizing that everything you do or say will make an impression about you, are the critical elements of success in this type of interview.

-So, how common are group interviews, cattle calls, and auditions when interviewing for a job?
+So, how common are group interviews when interviewing for a job?
 In a recent poll conducted by Career Directors International as a part of their annual Career Industry Expert Trends, a whopping 34% of surveyed human resource professionals worldwide stated that they had used or planned to use this type of interview.

-It’s important to realize that the companies in the Career Directors International survey who had used or were planning to use audition/group interviews were not limited to transportation industries.
-The industries using this method can be as broad as sales, medicine, and counseling, so everyone should be prepared to compete in live groups for their next job.
+It’s important to realize that the companies in the Career Directors International survey who had used or were planning to use group interviews were not limited to transportation industries.
+The industries using this method can be as broad as medicine and counseling, so everyone should be prepared to compete in live groups for their next job.